International Paper Sizes

 Paper Weight and Paper Grade Explained

 Paper weight is divided in two main categories: Text and Cover based on weight and thickness.
-Text weight is a lighter and thinner paper stock and is flexible and can be easily folded.
-Cover weight is a heavier and thicker paper stock and is more rigid and must be scored before it can be folded.
-There are two systems for indicating the weight of paper; an International Metric system and a North American system.
+Text weight is a lighter and thinner paper stock that includes Bond, Book, Writing, Ledger and Offset paper.
+Text paper is flexible and can be easily folded.
+Cover weight is a heavier and thicker paper stock that includes Bristol, Index, Tag and Card paper.
+Cover paper is more rigid and must be scored before it can be folded.
+There are two systems for indicating the weight of paper; a North American system and an International Metric system.
 Papers are also graded for quality on a scale from 1 to 5, with one being the highest.

 Also see North American Paper Weight System